Giovani-Merlin/emailwriter/development.md

 * Segment each e-mail: 4.5 hours - *Not worked*
   * The code with e-mail segmentation has a problem to use it with the enron dataset (it has a code to parse the enron dataset and use it directly, but the results are inconsistent).
 Started to fix it but it would take a lot of time - it mix all the e-mails lines together.

+After further research I dosvered the [aeslc](https://huggingface.co/datasets/aeslc) dataset, which consists in parsed enron emails with the subject...

-Finally, I will use the e-mails in they "raw" form directly, finetuning the LGM to write e-mails, including the salutation and closing...I woul like to enphatise that segmenting the e-mails would be the best way to do it.
+Finally, I will use the e-mails in their "aeslc" form directly, finetuning the LGM to write e-mails, including the salutation and closing...I woul like to enphatise that segmenting the e-mails would be the best way to do it.

 Group, labelize: